-- Hospitality, consisting of Gaylord Opryland, Gaylord Palms, Gaylord Texan, Gaylord National and the Radisson Hotel at Opryland.
-Pursuant to the proposed Marriott sale transaction, we will become a party to four hotel management agreements, under which Marriott will operate and manage our Gaylord Hotels properties.
-Additionally, in connection with the proposed REIT conversion, we will engage a third-party hotel manager to operate and manage the Radisson Hotel at Opryland. - Opry and Attractions, consisting of our Grand Ole Opry assets, WSM-AM and our Nashville-based attractions.
-In connection with the proposed REIT conversion, we will own our Opry and Attractions businesses in TRSs, which will conduct their business consistent with past practice, except that we expect to negotiate management or service agreements for Marriott to manage Gaylord Springs Golf Links.
+- Hospitality, consisting of Gaylord Opryland, Gaylord Palms, Gaylord Texan, Gaylord National and the Radisson Hotel at Opryland, as well as our past investments in two joint ventures.
+Pursuant to the Marriott sale transaction, we will become a party to four hotel management agreements, under which Marriott will operate and manage our Gaylord Hotels properties.
+Additionally, in connection with the REIT conversion, we will engage a third-party hotel manager to operate and manage the Radisson Hotel at Opryland. - Opry and Attractions, consisting of our Grand Ole Opry assets, WSM-AM and our Nashville attractions.
+In connection with the REIT conversion, we will own our Opry and Attractions businesses in TRSs which will conduct their business consistent with past practice, except that we will negotiate management or service agreements for Marriott to manage Gaylord Springs Golf Links.
 In addition, we may negotiate and enter into additional management or service agreements with Marriott with respect to certain of our other Opry and Attractions businesses, including the General Jackson and the Wildhorse Saloon. - Corporate and Other, consisting of our corporate expenses.
-Following the consummation of the proposed Marriott sale transaction, we anticipate that our corporate overhead expenses within the Corporate and Other segment will be reduced.
+Following the consummation of the Marriott sale transaction, we anticipate that our corporate overhead expenses within the Corporate and Other segment will be reduced.

-For the three months and six months ended June 30, 2012 and 2011, our total revenues were divided among these business segments as follows:
+For the three months ended March 31, 2012 and 2011, our total revenues were divided among these business segments as follows:

-Three Months Ended June 30, nths ne 30,
+Three months ended

+March 3 1,

-Segment 2012 2011 2012 2011
+Segment 2012 2011

-Hospitality 92.0% 92.2% 93.3% 93.5%
+Hospitality 94.6% 94.8%

-Opry and Attractions 8.0% 7.8% 6.7% 6.5%
+Opry and Attractions 5.4% 5.2%

-Corporate and Other 0.0% 0.0% 0.0% 0.0%
+Corporate and Other 0.0% 0.0%